SilverCory/MailHelper/readme.md

 ## Information
 ### What this does..
-Generate, create and use email addresses obfuscated via enigma (see [#Enigma](#Enigma)), and organises/de-obfuscates them on the inbox in the background.
+Generate, create and use email addresses obfuscated via enigma (see [#enigma](#enigma)), and organises/de-obfuscates them on the inbox in the background.

 ### Enigma
 This uses WW2 Enigma to create email addresses relevant to the service you're creating.
 The enigma code was provided by [CollinJ/Enigma](https://github.com/CollinJ/Enigma), and edited to work with this project.